Frontend Architecture

 - what each top-level folder owns

-app/,components/,features/,lib/, orstores/ - the do's and don'ts for adding new code
+app/,components/,features/,lib/, orstores/ - the rules for adding new code

-- the boundaries that should not be crossed
+- the boundaries that MUST NOT be crossed

 The repo uses a feature-sliced frontend structure with a small shared core.